Explore by topics

 2. Hispanic, Black, Asian, multiracial, and other Jews + Sephardic and Mizrachi Jews

 A different, broader measure of diversity includes both census racial/ethnic categories with Jewish ethnicity.
-In 2023, about 17% of Jews identify as Hispanic, Black, Asian, other or multiple race groups and/or Sephardic/Mizrachi in the eight-county area compared to 14% of Jewish adults nationally
+In 2023, about 17% of Jews identify as Hispanic, Black, Asian, other or multiple race groups and/or Sephardic/Mizrachi in the eight-county area compared to 14% of Jewish adults nationally.

 Racial/Ethnic IdentityNY 2023Pew 2020